-- Enhancing Human Rights Protection in the Security Sector in the Asia Pacific; Project Overview A short paper providing an overview of all aspects of the project summarising our principal research findings, our conceptual framework and the development of our intervention. - Human Rights Training in the Security Sector: A Critical Overview and Analysis of the Field A comprehensive and critical analysis of the training resources on human rights and torture prevention for police and military that have been developed and delivered internationally.
-On the basis of extensive research on existing trainings, this report sets out a number of principles to guide the development and delivery of more effective training resources. - Developing a Systemic Human Rights Intervention in the Security Sector: A Toolkit for Practitioners A manual for NGOs, funding bodies and security sector organisations interested in developing their own prevention project drawing on the lessons learned from this project.
-It takes readers through the process of research, developing a theory of change, intervention, relationship building, workshops and resources development, and evaluation.
+- Project Overview: Enhancing Human Rights Protections in the Security Sector in the Asia Pacific A short paper providing an overview of all aspects of the project summarising our principal research findings, our conceptual framework and the development of our intervention. - International Review: Current Approaches to Human Rights Training in the Law Enforcement and Security Sectors - A comprehensive and critical analysis of the training resources on human rights and torture prevention for police and military that have been developed and delivered internationally.
+On the basis of extensive research on existing trainings, this report sets out a number of principles to guide the development and delivery of more effective training resources. - Preventing Human Rights Violations: A How-To Guide on Delivering a Prevention Program A manual for Non-Government Organisations (NGOs), funding bodies and security sector organisations interested in developing their own prevention project drawing on the lessons learned from this project.
+It takes readers through the process of research, developing a Theory of Change, intervention, relationship building, workshops and resources development, and evaluation.